buffermet/CSP-bypass/README.md

 This enables you to sniff sensitive data via URL parameters when the victim is sent to your callback address.

-If for whatever reason the victim did not reveal its origin (referer), the victim will be redirected to your panic address of choice, in an attempt to keep the attack hidden.
+If the victim did not send a Referer header, you can include the referer address in a URL parameter.
+If no referer is provided, the victim will be redirected to a panic address of your choice, in an attempt to keep the attack hidden.

 When the attack is successful, the victim experienced what seemed like a page refresh at most.